 - What was received (or if nothing was received or expected) broken out by month

-- For example, the report shows an amount received for September, October, but not November.
+- For example, the report shows an amount received for September and October, but not November.
 But, there is a December date in this column indicating that the November payment from the carrier may have been missed.

-- The data needed to reconcile these missed payments with the carrier—SSN, DOB, Medicare IDs, address & phone number info
+- The data needed to reconcile these missed payments with the carrier—SSN, DOB, MBI, address, and phone number

-Expected Commissions - Was I paid, and was it the right amount?
+Expected Commissions–Were you paid and was it the right amount?

 Knowing if you were paid at all is one thing; ensuring it’s the correct amount is another.

-Before, we talked about the data needed to identify missed commissions, and it’s mostly the same for identifying inaccuracies, but also includes the amount you expect.
-On each policy in AgencyBloc, you enter an expected commission amount, or you use AgencyBloc’s projection tables that allow you to create common rate structures and mass assign them to policies based on different criteria.
+Along with the data needed to identify missed commissions, you will also want to enter the expected commission amount or use our projection tables.
+These tables allow you to create common rate structures and mass-assign them to policies based on different criteria.

-With this data, it becomes easy to identify which policies have missing commission dollars—looking at what came in vs. what you expected.
+With this data, it’s easy to identify which policies have missing commission dollars—looking at what came in compared to what you expected.

 "We have been able to recover over $69,000 in missing compensation with AgencyBloc."